Set and Get Input and Output Parameters from a SQL Stored Procedure

 2. Create the SQL query using the DB Tools Create Parameterized Query VI.

-3. To call a stored procedure, set the Stored Procedure? node to True on the DB Tools Create Parameterized Query VI.
+3. To call a stored procedure, set the Stored Procedure? input to True on the DB Tools Create Parameterized Query VI.

-• The parameter input is an array of cluster (Name, Data Type, Direction, Initial Value)where each array element represents a column or field in the database table.
+• The parameter input is an array of Clusters (containing Name, Data Type, Direction and Value itemswhere each array element represents a column or field in the database table.
 To set an input parameter and get an output parameter, set the Direction to Input/Output.

-4. Reserve memory space for the output parameter before the query is executed.
+4. Reserve memory space for the output parameter before the query is executed by entering a value in the Value field of the Cluster.

 • If this is not done, the returned output parameter will likely be truncated or not returned at all.

-• This can be accomplished by entering a default value in the Initial Value field of the cluster.
-This initial default value must be at least as long as the output parameter value that you are expecting.
+• This initial value must be at least as long as the output parameter value that you are expecting.

-5. The Initial Value is a variant data type that contains string data.
+5. The Value is a variant data type that contains string data.
+The recommended approach for defining this value is as follows:

 1. Create a new VI with a string control.